 When to use managed events

-If you want the same event within your organization to adhere to specific standards or processes, then managed events are a good option.
+If you want an event to adhere to specific standards or processes for all members in your organization, then managed events are a good option.

 Some events that are well suited as managed events include: